prairie-guy/ai_utilities/README.md

 # ai_utilities

-Is a set of script useful in deep learning and AI purposes.
+A set of script useful in deep learning and AI purposes, originally for use with `fast.ai` lectures and libraries.

 ## image_download.py
 Download any number of images from Google image search.

 Usage:
-`python image_download.py query num_images`
+`python image-download.py query num_images`

-Example:`python image_download.py 'dog' 200`
+Example:`python image-download.py 'dog' 200`

+Notw: geckodriver needs to be installed in PATH, or else image-download.py can be configured to load it from a specified location.

 ## filter-img.sh
 Use 'file' to determine the type of picture then filter (keep) only pictures of a specified type.